How to Start a Taxi Business in Bulgaria: Step-by-Step Guide

 Defining Your Target Market

-Understanding your customer base is essential for success.
-The main target segments for the taxi business in Bulgaria include urban commuters in cities like Sofia and Plovdiv, tourists visiting major attractions, and rural residents requiring transportation to nearby towns.
-Tailoring your services to customer preferences—whether prioritizing affordability, luxury, or accessibility—helps position your business competitively in the market.
+Understanding your customer base is essential for building a successful taxi business in Bulgaria.
+The main target market segments include urban daily commuters in cities like Sofia and Plovdiv who need reliable point-to-point transport, international and domestic tourists visiting Bulgaria's Black Sea resorts and mountain regions, corporate clients requiring scheduled business travel and airport transfers, and rural residents needing connections to nearby towns for medical appointments or shopping.
+Tailoring your taxi services to specific customer preferences whether prioritizing affordability, luxury executive rides, or accessible transport helps position your business competitively and attract the right clientele from day one.

 Estimating Costs and Revenue

-A well-defined financial plan is crucial when launching a taxi business.
-Estimated startup costs typically include:
+A well-defined financial plan is the backbone of any successful taxi business launch.
+Estimated startup costs for a small Bulgarian taxi fleet typically include:

 - Licensing & permits: €500–€1,000 per vehicle